JingYuan0926/unite/agentkit/README.md

 const response = await agent.chat(`
   Get me a quote for swapping 1000 USDC to ETH on Polygon with 0.5% slippage.
   Use complexity level 4 and split into 5 parts for better rates.
-  Also show me the current gas prices for both chains.
+  Also show me the current gas prices and latest block number for both chains.
 `);
 console.log(response.content);
 ```